 Your Work From Home Life Can Be More YOU Than Your Office Life

-Can you imagine walking to your desk at work and seeing your coworker with candles burning, bare feet, and enjoying a CBD vape?
+Can you imagine walking to your desk at work and seeing your coworker with candles burning, bare feet, and having a snack?
 These days, many people are settling into working from home and realizing that they can have fewer restrictions and more enjoyment in their workday.

 I’ve always worked from home, so I have loved being able to help some of my friends and readers to perfect their new “work persona” so that they aren’t the guy who is taking video calls in his pajamas from bed.
 Because that guy makes working from home look bad.